Generative Manifold Distillation: Aligning Restoration Trajectories with Natural Image Prior: Experiments

 \subsection{Main Results}

 \textbf{Deblurring adaptation: GoPro $\rightarrow$ REDS / RealBlur-J.} Table~\ref{tab:deblur_performance_combined} shows that the baseline model trained on GoPro dataset degrades significantly on REDS and RealBlur-J datasets due to domain mismatch.
-LEGO consistently improves the base model across all perceptual quality metrics and achieves the SOTA performance.
-While distortion-oriented methods like Hi-Diff~\cite{chen2024hierarchical} and DeblurGAN-v2~\cite{Kupyn_2019_ICCV_Deblurganv2} offer strong PSNR/SSIM, LEGO delivers superior perceptual realism.
-As shown in Figures~\ref{fig:deblur_visual}, LEGO outputs are consistently sharper, cleaner, and visually closer to the reference than both the unadapted baseline and other SOTA methods.
-These visual improvements are further validated by a human preference study (Figure~\ref{fig:human_eval_reds}), where LEGO is overwhelmingly favored over all the leading baselines.
+GMD consistently improves the base model across all perceptual quality metrics and achieves the SOTA performance.
+While distortion-oriented methods like Hi-Diff~\cite{chen2024hierarchical} and DeblurGAN-v2~\cite{Kupyn_2019_ICCV_Deblurganv2} offer strong PSNR/SSIM, GMD delivers superior perceptual realism.
+As shown in Figures~\ref{fig:deblur_visual}, GMD outputs are consistently sharper and visually closer to the reference than both the unadapted baseline and other SOTA methods.
+These visual improvements are further validated by a human preference study (Figure~\ref{fig:human_eval_reds}), where GMD is overwhelmingly favored over all the leading baselines.

 \textbf{Synthetic SR adaptation: Synthetic-SR\textsuperscript{(weak)} $\rightarrow$ Synthetic-SR\textsuperscript{(strong)}.} To evaluate generalization across degradation intensities, we pre-train a $4\times$ SR model on \textit{weak} degradations (RealESRGAN-style~\cite{wang2021realesrgan} on DIV2K~\cite{div2k} with smaller blur kernels and lower noise levels).
 We then adapt this model to a \textit{strong} degradation domain (more severe blur and noise) using unlabeled, heavily-degraded images from the Flickr2K~\cite{lim2017edsr} dataset.
 The adapted model is then evaluated on the strongly-degraded DIV2K test set, which exhibits a clear domain gap from the pre-trained distribution.
-As shown in Table~\ref{tab:performance_div2k}, the adapted model significantly improves performance, increasing MUSIQ by 3.88, PSNR by 0.29dB, and reducing FID by 1.81.
-This demonstrates LEGO's capacity to generalize across domains without target-domain ground truth.
+As shown in Table~\ref{tab:sr_performance_combined}, the adapted model significantly improves performance, increasing MUSIQ by 3.88, PSNR by 0.29dB, and reducing FID by 1.81.
+This demonstrates GMD's capacity to generalize across domains without target-domain ground truth.